 We offer the answers to some of our most frequently asked questions about pharmacy negligence below.
 But please contact The Medical Negligence Experts for any other queries we don’t address here.

-We offer a free, no-obligation legal consultation where we can talk specifically about your circumstances.
+We offer a free, no-obligation consultation where we can talk specifically about your circumstances.
 Then we advise whether you should request payment of damages.

 Can I claim compensation?

 You have legitimate reasons to make a compensation claim for pharmacy negligence if you: